radview/webload-documentation/docs/console/performance_measurements_manager.md

 ### Creating a New Configuration File

 When PMM is first opened the main configuration window is empty, enabling you to create a new configuration file.
-For directions on how to define the components to monitor, see [*Specifying the Data Sources, Hosts, and Measurements to Monitor* ](#_bookmark468)(on page [375](#_bookmark469)).
+For directions on how to define the components to monitor, see [*Specifying the Data Sources, Hosts, and Measurements to Monitor* ](#specifying-the-data-sources-hosts-and-measurements-to-monitor).

 If the PMM currently displays a configuration file, creating a new configuration file requires clearing the current configuration information from the display window.